kwoolter/vscode-online/setup/README.md

 }
 `

-NB: I can't remeber how this directory and file were created
+NB: I can't remember how this directory and file were created

 ## Connecting you workspace to GitHub